Municipal Separate Storm Sewer System (MS4) Stormwater Management Program

 - FY 2019 - 2020 (pdf)

-The City and local stakeholders are developing a Watershed Protection Plan (WPP) to address bacteria loading to both the Dry Comal Creek and the Comal River.
-More information regarding the WPP can be found by following the Watershed Protection Planning menu tab on the left.
+The City and local stakeholders has developed a Watershed Protection Plan (WPP) to address bacteria loading to both the Dry Comal Creek and the Comal River.

 Three Tips for Reducing Bacteria Loading: